The risks of buying online and how to avoid them

 If the answer to one of these questions is negative, customers should think again about buying the product and/or about the chosen supplier.
 There is limited scope for liability claims in such situations.
 Gaining access to the distributor is problematic, and possible returns or reimbursements of the purchase price are sure to be difficult.

-The market surveillance authorities are relatively powerless against these imports, as well as against private imports.
+Market surveillance authorities are relatively powerless against these imports, as well as against private imports.
 As yet, they have almost no means at their disposal to deal with the parties involved in these sales - who are often located outside the European Union - in the same way as they do with local distributors.
 While the official mechanisms operate primarily at the national level, and at the European level if need be, they have little or no effect in countries outside Europe.
-In addition, there are some economic operators - such as sales platforms or fulfilment centres - against which market-surveillance measures are virtually powerless, but which play significant role in online trading.
+In addition, there are some economic operators - such as sales platforms or fulfilment centres - against which market-surveillance measures are virtually powerless, but which play a significant role in online trading.